 - Fever or chills

-Dental implant infection is serious and needs to be treated immediately.
-The good news is that your Yonkers dentist, open on Saturday and Saturday, can usually treat the infection and attempt an implant at a later date.
+The dental implant infection is severe and needs to be treated immediately.
+The good news is that your dentist can usually treat the infection and attempt an implant at a later date.

 Sinus Issues with Implants

 One other notable condition can occur as a result of dental implants.
 Your upper teeth sit against your sinuses, so an infected dental implant can protrude into your sinus cavity and become inflamed.
-Implants placed in your upper back jaw can be difficult, not only due to the proximity to your sinuses, but due to insufficient bone quality and quantity.
-The bone in this area is not as dense, heavy, or thick as your lower jawbone, which hinders the osseointegration or bonding process.
+Implants placed in your upper back jaw can be complex due to the proximity to your sinuses and insufficient bone quality and quantity.
+The bone in this area is not as dense, heavy, or thick as your lower jawbone, hindering the osseointegration or bonding process.

-- Grafting a small piece of bone at the root of the implant.
+- They are grafting a small piece of bone at the implant’s root.
 This surgery takes about four to eight months to heal before introducing an implant.

-- Performing a sinus augmentation.
-Your dentist lifts the existing bone slightly, into the sinus cavity, creating space for a more sizeable bone graft.
-This bone graft can take four months to a year to heal before introducing the implant.
+- They are performing a sinus augmentation.
+Your dentist lifts the existing bone slightly into the sinus cavity, creating space for a more sizeable bone graft.
+This bone graft can take four months to heal before the implant is introduced.

 Dental Implant Costs

-Dental implants are not always covered by insurance, so cost can be a factor.
-Ask your dentist about financing options for help with your budgetary needs before you make a decision.
+Dental implants are not always covered by insurance, so that the cost can be a factor.
+Ask your dentist about financing options to help with your budgetary needs before making a decision.

 Regarding aftercare, practice good oral hygiene and avoid chewing hard items.
 If you grind your teeth at night, your dentist may recommend a mouth guard to protect your teeth and dental work.
 Open on weekends, your Saturday dentist or Sunday dentist prepares a customized treatment plan for your dental needs and budgetary concerns.

-Do you have any questions about the dental implant problems in Yonkers?
-For more information or to schedule an appointment with the best implant dentist in Yonkers of Park Avenue Smiles of Yonkers, Westchester County?
-Please contact our cosmetic dentistry clinic for consultation with the dental specialist Farzin Farokhzadeh, DDS of a dental clinic in Yonkers.
+Do you have any questions about dental implant problems?
+Please contact us for more information or to schedule an appointment with the best implant dentist Farzin Farokhzadeh, DDS of a dental clinic in Yonkers.